quiltdata/t4/docs/Technical Reference.md

 ![](./imgs/outputs.png)

-1. If desired, set a `CNAME` record with your DNS service that points to your CloudFrontDomain.
+1. Set a `CNAME` record with your DNS service that points to your CloudFrontDomain.
 The `CNAME` must also be present in your [CORS policy](#pre-requisites).
 Now users can access the T4 catalog at your custom
 `CNAME`.
+2. Additionally, set a `CNAME` record with your DNS service that points to your ELB Endpoint (this is in the output of the Cloud Formation Stack).
+This is required for users to be able to login and register with the catalogue.

 ## Federations and Bucket Config